Prolonged & Obstructed Labor

 We have gathered all the resources that you need to share with your course participants in one place.
 Share this link with them hmbs.org/course/pol-participant

-Here you can find online materials and PDFs to view and download.
+Here you can find PDFs to view and download.
 You should also have printed materials during the course.
 You can order printed materials in English from Laerdal (Coming soon).
 The countries with highest mortality rates qualify for non-profit prices.
 If you prefer you can get the printing files free of charge, to print locally.

 The Prolonged & Obstructed Labor course is covered in two Flip Charts.
 Part one for Assessment, and part 2 for management.
 The Flip Charts will support your facilitation of the course.
 Use the printed Flip Chart to facilitate the course when internet access is limited.
 The PDF has interactive links that you can explore.
 You can also download the same videos that are available in the online course here, to use alongside the Flip Chart.